Debt-to-Income Ratio (DTI) Calculator

 About Debt-to-Income Ratio Calculator

 The debt-to-income ratio compares your monthly debt obligations to gross monthly income.
-Many planners monitor both a front-end ratio (housing only) and a back-end ratio (housing plus all recurring debts).
-This calculator separates housing components (PI, property taxes, homeowners insurance, HOA dues, and optional PMI) from other debts (auto, student, credit cards, personal loans, child support/alimony).
+Mortgage lenders and financial planners often look at both a front-end ratio (housing only) and a back-end ratio (housing plus all recurring debts).
+This calculator separates housing components (principal and interest, property taxes, homeowners insurance, HOA dues, and optional PMI) from other debts (auto, student, credit cards, personal loans, child support or alimony).
 Results are immediate and transparent, with editable targets so you can tailor the analysis to your situation.
-Because lender criteria and underwriting rules vary, use these numbers as planning estimates and consult your lender or advisor for specifics.
+Because underwriting rules vary, use these numbers as planning estimates and confirm exact requirements with your lender or advisor.

 Features: